Maryland Route 24: Relocations and expansions

 MD 24's interchange with US 1 north of Bel Air was constructed in 1964 along with the rest of the Bel Air Bypass.
 The interchange was originally a diamond interchange; a loop ramp was added from northbound US 1 to northbound MD 24 in 1983.
 Construction of the Vietnam Veterans Memorial Highway from I-95 to US 1 in Bel Air began in 1986.
 The four-lane divided highway was completed in 1987.
 MD 24 was also expanded to a divided highway through the I-95 interchange, which was transformed into its modern partial cloverleaf.
 The original alignment of MD 24 between I-95 and Bel Air was planned to become another section of MD 755 in 1986 but was designated MD 924 in 1987.
+The highway was formally designated the Vietnam Veterans Memorial Highway in 1995.

 In December 2008, the Maryland Transportation Authority began a project to replace MD 24's intersection with MD 924 and Tollgate Road just north of the MD 24 – I-95 interchange.
 The intersection was replaced with a diamond interchange in October 2011.
 As part of the project, the MD 24 – I-95 interchange had several ramps altered to separate I-95 traffic heading for MD 24 and MD 924.
 The Maryland State Highway Administration has long-term plans to expand the Bel Air Bypass to a divided highway from Winters Run to US 1 Business south of Hickory.
 The Bel Air Bypass is already a four-lane divided highway between MD 147 and Winters Run and around Hickory, but is a three- to four-lane undivided highway from Winters Run to US 1 Business south of Hickory.
 The Bel Air Bypass would be expanded to a four-lane divided highway from Winters Run to MD 24 and a six-lane divided highway along the US 1 – MD 24 concurrency.
 The US 1 – MD 24 intersection would be reconstructed as a trumpet interchange.
 The planning phase of the project was completed in 2001, but engineering, right-of-way acquisition, and actual construction are on hold until funding becomes available.